PandaBacon21/zoom-oauth-meetingSDK-app/README.md

 ```
 npm start
 ```
 The React frontend will run on localhost:3000 by default.
 After ```npm start```, if the browser does not open automatically, open your browser and navigate to http://localhost:3000.

+# License

+This app is intended as an example, and is not intended to be cloned for any production purposes.
+Use of Zoom's API and SDK is subject to [Zoom Terms of Use](https://explore.zoom.us/en/legal/zoom-api-license-and-tou/)